LSR Clean Room Injection Molding

 Applications for LSR Clean Room Parts Production

-LSR’s inertness and biocompatibility make it an ideal material choice for medical devices and other products that come into contact with bodily fluids or the human body.
-Such parts usually need to be produced in the type of environment provided by a clean room.
+LSR is inert and biocompatible making it an ideal material choice for medical devices and other products that come into contact with bodily fluids or the human body.
+Such parts usually need to be produced in a sterile environment provided by a clean room.
 A few examples of the devices and products requiring hygienic production conditions are:

 Class 8 Clean Room Features